Katamaze/WHMCS-Action-Hook-Factory/README.md

 $groups['3'] = '100';
 ```

-They key of `$groups` array (eg. `['1']`) represents the ID of the group while the value the number of active domains.
+The key of `$groups` array (eg. `['1']`) represents the ID of the group while the value the number of active domains.
 According to the above configuration, here is what happens:

 * Customer A has `10` domains.
 He goes to client group ID `2`.
-Next day domains become `9` and hence the customer is removed from the group
+Next day domains become `9`.
+The the customer is removed from the group
-* Customer B has `24` domains.
-He still goes to to client group ID `2`
+* Customer B has `99` domains.
+He still goes to client group ID `2` but will be moved to `3` in case he manages to reach `100` domains
 * Customer C has `250` domains.
 Group ID `3`

-The hook runs with WHMCS daily cron job meaning that customers are moved (or removed) from groups oin a daily basis.
+The hook runs with WHMCS daily cron job meaning that customers are moved (or removed) from groups on a daily basis.
 Optionally, you can use the following feature to add some restrictions:

 * `$activeCustomers` rules apply only on `Active` customers (boolean `true` or `false`)